 I made 1/4″ spacers out of the cut-offs after sizing the sides to my box dimensions.
-I positioned the spacers to fit my common tools, specifically a set of chisels then created an assortment of long and narrow openings.
+I positioned the spacers to fit my common tools, specifically a set of chisels, then created an assortment of long and narrow openings.

-A spacer was used at each end to create a “faux” thick board for dovetailing.
+Finally, a spacer was used at each end to create a “faux” thick board for dovetailing.

 The top of the spacers were glued and the second side piece was applied and clamped with a caul.

 Once dry, the sides were run through the joiner to even out the spacers.

 Side pieces were cut to the same width and a length that created the box I was after.

 I cut dovetails into the parts and did a dry fit.

 The bottom is a problem in that it needs to extend to cover the slots so items can’t fall through or drag on the bench.

 To manage this I cut a 1/4″ deep by 1/2″ wide stop rebate in long sides and a 1/4″ deep by 1/8″ wide through rebate in the short sides.

 The rebate on the on the long sides needs to be cleaned out/squared with a chisel.